Exemptions and ending enrollment in managed care.

 (iv) It is medically necessary to continue that care from the established provider or providers.

-(c) When the agency denies a request for exemption or ending enrollment, the agency will notify the client or enrollee of its decision by telephone or in writing and confirms a telephone notification in writing.
+(c) When the agency denies a request for exemption or to end enrollment, the agency will notify the client or enrollee of its decision by telephone or in writing and confirms a telephone notification in writing.
 When a client or enrollee is limited-English proficient, the written notice must be available in the client's or enrollee's primary language under 42 C.F.R.
 438.10.
 The written notice must contain all the following information:

 (i) The agency's decision;